keeeto/keeeto.github.io/_posts/2018-05-15-AnnaRegoutz.md

 Here I go the other way.
 Journal of Electron Spectroscopy and Related Phenomena.
 I don't even know if it has an impact factor, I never checked.
-But from the spectroscopers point of view, it has some brilliant papers in it.
+But from the spectroscoper's point of view, it has some brilliant papers in it.
 The papers tend to be beautifully written and there's clearly a certain culture within the community that you can tell from reading these papers.
 I found some real nuggets of information in there.